MrLixm/nuke-tools-lxm/src/localorender/README.md

 Note that you can combine multiple installation methods if desired.

+For any method that rely on editing the `menu.py` you can also optionally add the following line: `localorender.configure_logging()` that should allow you to see logging message in the Script Editor.

 ## as a new menu entry

 - Copy [localorender.py](localorender.py) to your local nuke path (`~/.nuke`)